 Susan Hayden

 Susan Hayden is a multigenre writer.
-She is the author of Now You Are a Missing Person, a lyrical memoir in poems, stories and fragments.
-Published by Moon Tide Press in 2023, the book received a starred review from Kirkus.
+She is the author of Now You Are a Missing Person, a memoir in poems, stories and fragments, published by Moon Tide Press.
+It was recently named one of Kirkus Reviews’ 100 Best Indie Books of 2024, after having received the Kirkus Star.

-The book was the Winner in the Poetry category and Winner in the Wild Card category from Southern California Book Festival Awards.
+Additionally, it was the Winner in the Poetry category and Winner in the Wild Card category from Southern California Book Festival.

-She has been published in the anthologies Beat Not Beat (Moon Tide Press); Los Angeles In the 1970s: Weird Scenes Inside the Goldmine (Rare Bird Books); The Black Body (Seven Stories Press), I Might Be The Person You Are Talking To (Padua Playwrights Press) and elsewhere.
+She has been published in the anthologies From Venice to Venice (El Martillo Press, 2024); Beat Not Beat (Moon Tide Press); Los Angeles In the 1970s: Weird Scenes Inside the Goldmine (Rare Bird Books); The Black Body (Seven Stories Press), I Might Be The Person You Are Talking To (Padua Playwrights Press) and elsewhere.

 She is the creator, curator and producer of Library Girl, a monthly literary series.
 Originating in 2009 at Ruskin Group Theatre in Santa Monica, CA, the show celebrates the written word and features some of the boldest voices in Los Angeles: poets, essayists, novelists, playwrights and musicians.